 The annual Dr. Martin Luther King, Jr. Celebration is the longest running annual event at Oregon State University focused on social justice and transformative change.
-The 38th annual event kicks off Jan.
+The 38th annual event kicked off Jan.
 18 with Community Engagement & Leadership's MLK, Jr.'s Day of Service.

 The annual Peace Breakfast, held on Dr. Martin Luther King, Jr. Day, celebrates the life and legacy of Dr. Martin Luther King, Jr. while honoring members of the Oregon State community who carry his message and work forward in the present.
-Registration for the Peace Breakfast on Jan.
-20, 2020 is full, but you may add your name to the waitlist.

 The Keynote Address speaker for 2020 is Raquel Willis, activist and executive editor of Out magazine.
 As a Black queer transgender activist, writer and speaker, Willis is dedicated to inspiring and elevating marginalized individuals, particularly transgender women of color.
 This keynote session follows the Peace Breakfast at 11 am in LaSells Stewart Center.